fjeller-adesso/CryptoExchange/README.md

 While the data will still be updated in the database, the console application will exit after each call.
 You can still reset the database though by using the command line argument `--reset` or `reset`.

+**Attention**: The console application needs a properly created database.
+It will NOT create the tables, and will only clear and re-seed them using the `reset` command!

 ### Usage

 Run the application from the command line with the following commands.
 The commands are shown as `dotnet run`-commands, which